ricardo0877/bot-assignments/README.md

 # Bot-Assignments

-<p> **This bot was only possibly easy made using the https://github.com/luisbrandino/team-scrap repository.**
+**This bot was only possibly easy made using the https://github.com/luisbrandino/team-scrap repository.**

 This bot was created for sending all assignments on a telegram chat </p>